SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

 * Dexterity attribute scales tool use time (pickaxe/axe/hammer/etc)
 * Will eventually gain bonuses such as spelunker effect
 * Eventually, you'll be able to gain non-combat xp, but in the meantime you can funnel your orbs into this class (it has fairly low xp requirements)
+* Maybe a resource-harvesting drone???
+  * When it has line-of-sight to a tree, it'll fly over and whittle away at it
+  * When minerals are nearby, it'll dig its way through the terrain to get to the mineral and then mine it
+  * Use chopping/mining power equal to best in inventory
+  * Collect resources for the player (maybe even have a capacity and fly back to owner when full to deposit)